memfault/interrupt/_drafts/drafting-a-c-development-environment.md

 $ exit
 ```

 When using `apt`, the version of the tools that have been installed depends on the base image and therefore on the package registry.
-If you want to install specific versions, you can do this by executing custom `RUN` commands, we'll see this later.
+If you want to install specific versions, you can do this by executing custom `RUN` commands as we'll see later.

 ## Visual Studio Code Dev Containers

-The downside of not having all tools installed locally is that those tools can not be leveraged by your IDE of choice.
-E.g., when using `vscode` you won't be able to use any formatters or code completion if you don't have those tools installed.
+The downside of **not** having all tools installed locally is that those tools can not be leveraged by your IDE of choice.
+E.g., when using `vscode` you won't be able to properly set up intellisense or any other helpers if you don't have any compiler installed.

 `vscode` allows you to run an instance of the editor within a so-called _development container_.
-This is also the reason why we chose the `mcr.microsoft.com/vscode/devcontainers/base` image as the base image.
+This is also the reason why we chose the `mcr.microsoft.com/vscode/devcontainers/base` image as the base image: We can connect `vscode` within our builder container and therefore have all the tools available!
 Have a look at the [tutorial](https://code.visualstudio.com/docs/devcontainers/tutorial) for the exact steps or in case anything fails whilst following along this article.
 For now, I assume that you have `vscode` and the [Dev Containers](https://code.visualstudio.com/docs/devcontainers/containers) extension installed.

 By creating the [`.devcontainer/devcontainer.json`](https://github.com/lmapii/cproject/blob/main/.devcontainer/devcontainer.json) file, we can tell `vscode` to use our newly built image for its development container, and we'll install some extensions in the container along the way: